Trahiega/the-dukes-game1/docs/Session Notes/Session-3.md

 ## Loose Ends
-- Need to get the equipment from Sir Ferro checked out
+- Need to get the equipment from [[Sir-Ferro-of-House-Galawin|Sir Ferro]] checked out
 - Stake out the house Oz followed Vorian to.